87thstdev/pgvctrl/readme.rst

         membership.user_state.sql
         _post_push.sql

--dump-database: Dump the repositories database
+-dump: Dump the repositories database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can dump the database based on the repository backing it.
 This means